aarobel/Surface-Expression-Of-Low-Basal-Friction/README.md

 - **ssa_wshelf_ridge_fxn.m**: Runs the flowline model described in the paper with a fine resolution grid upstream of the grounding line.
 Allows for the implementation of both a basal friction ramp and basal melt ramp at the same "intrusion distance" L. Allows for the implementation of "ridges" in the bed topography, namely a sudden onset of a different slope, at a defined distance upstream of the grounding line.
   	- Inputs:

-  	Inputs  |  Data Type  |  Description
+  	Input  |  Data Type  |  Description
 	------------- | -------------  |  -------------
-	L  |  Double  | The length (m) of the friction ramp and/or basal melt ramp. frxn_ramp  |  Boolean |  Whether a friction ramp is simulated. bmbi  |  Double  | The highest ("initial") rate of basal melt (km/yr) prescribed on the basal melt ramp.
-When set to 0, no basal melt ramp is applied. shelf_only  |  Boolean  | Whether basal melt is applied to the ice shelf only or upstream of the grounding line. ridge	|  Data structure with fields "rx" and "rx0"  | Defines the slope of the ridge (field "rx") and the distance upstream of the grounding line where the ridge is implemented (field "rx0").
+	L  |  Double  | The length (m) of the friction ramp and/or basal melt ramp. frxn_ramp  |  Boolean |  Describes whether a friction ramp is simulated (true = 1, false = 0).
+	bmbi  |  Double  | The highest ("initial") rate of basal melt (km/yr) prescribed on the basal melt ramp.
+When set to 0, no basal melt ramp is applied. shelf_only  |  Boolean  | Describes whether basal melt is applied to the ice shelf only (1) or upstream of the grounding line (0). ridge	|  Data structure with fields "rx" and "rx0"  | Defines the slope of the ridge (field "rx") and the distance upstream of the grounding line where the ridge is implemented (field "rx0").
 The baseline slope "rx" is 1e-3.

   	- Outputs:
-- **topography_ridge_simulation.m**: Uses **ssa_wshelf_ridge_fxn.m** to run the topography ridge simulations shared in the paper, where no friction ramp or basal melt is applies, with the following outputs following the structure of **params**:
+- **topography_ridge_simulation.m**: Uses **ssa_wshelf_ridge_fxn.m** to run the topography ridge simulations shared in the paper, where no friction ramp or basal melt is applies, with the following outputs following the structure of **params**, with the addition of the 'ridge' field described above:
   	- Outputs:

 	Output File Name  |  Data Type  |  Description